RexxLA/rexx-repository/ARB/standards/work-in-progress/document/configuration.md

 shall read, as indicated by Position.
 Set #Linein_Position.Stream to correspond with this position.
 If Operation is 'CHAROUT' or 'LINEOQUT' and the Position is more than one beyond the limit of existing data then the indicator of the response shall be 'R'.
-Otherwise if Operation is 'CHAROUT' or ‘LINEOUT' then #Charout_Position.Stream is set to the position at which the next Config_Stream_Charout on the stream shall write, as indicated by Position.
+Otherwise if Operation is 'CHAROUT' or 'LINEOUT' then #Charout_Position.Stream is set to the position at which the next Config_Stream_Charout on the stream shall write, as indicated by Position.
 Set
 #Lineout_Position.Stream to correspond with this position.
 If this function is unable to position the stream because the stream is transient then the indicator of the